 Over fall break I returned to my home in beloved West Philly for some much-needed rest.
 Meaning that I chose to sacrifice a week of exploring new places in favor of relaxing at home, eating homemade meals, and playing video games.
 I learned throughout my first year at Bryn Mawr that self-care is sacred.
 Not necessarily self-care in the form of baths or celebratory sushi that are often hard to come by for certain students.
 But rituals of self-love that are simple and taken for granted; especially as midterm month comes and goes and the end of fall semester draws near.

-Learning on campus & in this space made for intellectual growth also means that I will naturally grow emotionally too, and that I need to learn my own habits and become intimate enough with myself to recognize when I’m feeling anxious or disheartened or low.
+Learning on campus & in this space made for intellectual growth also means that I’ll naturally grow emotionally too, and that I need to learn my own habits and become intimate enough with myself to recognize when I’m feeling anxious or disheartened or low.
 To know that when my muscles ache and my passion is waning I’m low on fuel and in need of self-love.
 I’m pretty open about my experiences with mental illness, but I’m always learning and re-learning the need to be easy on myself.

 Here are some small ways that I manage feeling out of depth!
 These may not work for everyone, but I hope that my self-curated list can bring some inspiration to yours.